apache/fineract/README.md

 4. With fineract-provider as current working directory run below commands 4.a. ./gradlew migrateTenantListDB -PdbName=mifosplatform-tenants 4.b. ./gradlew migrateTenantDB -PdbName=mifostenant-default
-5. Run './gradlew clean integrationTest -PbuildType=TEST'
+5. Run './gradlew clean integrationTest'

 More details of the project can be found at https://cwiki.apache.org/confluence/display/FINERACT